How Will the Changes on the Law of Foreigners Affect the Croatian Labour Market?

 Foreign workers will be able to apply for jobs at the labour exchange directly

 Even foreigners who received all documentation up to the point of the TRC (which is made last) will have issues applying for new jobs.
 Without more details about how this part of the regulatory changes will work, it is hard to say how this will affect labour.
 The current law regarding processing foreigners in Croatia is inefficient at best, and at worst, creates extra stress and costs for employers and foreigners alike.
-As such, additional consideration have to be made to make the whole process as easy and simple for foreigners as possible.
-The new biometric, 3 year working permits however, will help this process.
+As such, additional considerations have to be made to make the whole process as easy and simple for foreigners as possible.
+The new biometric, 3-year working permits, however, will help this process.

 Some additional suggestions & conclusion